Parkinson’s Disease: What is it?

 What do family caregivers need to know?

-If you are a family caregiver, Parkinson’s also affects you.
+If you are a family caregiver, Parkinson’s disease also affects you.
 Know that family caregivers tend to think that they will stay healthy and will always be able to provide the required care.
 Yet, they often become exhausted and sick.
 Here are a few tips :

 - Take care of yourself and continue to pursue your own interests;